Quantum Leap Business Improv

 use theater and storytelling in whatever way best suits your organizational development needs.

-We offer a program called Creative Facilitation Using Improv for anyone who leads or trains groups.
+We offer a program called Creative Facilitation Using Improv & Storytelling for anyone who leads or trains groups.
 We come into your organization or do an off-site retreat and train your facilitators

 and trainers to use easy-to-apply improv techniques with your staff.
 This is also one of our most popular public workshops.

 Organizations who have used our improv-based programs include Panasonic, Deloitte, Microsoft,